 Snowy's trailhead is located on Route 30 between the towns of Speculator and Indian Lake.
 I was coming from the south, so it was about 17 miles north of Speculator.
 From what I read, it's about seven miles from the town of Indian Lake, which is to the north.

 The parking area for the hike is on the right side (east) of the road as I was traveling north.
 The trail begins directly across the street from the parking area and resembles a little creek that comes through the trees.
 That's definitely not the last creek bed you will see on this hike.

-I put my details in the book and headed into the woods just as another pair was parking and getting ready to come onto the trail behind me.
+I put my details in the book and headed into the woods just as another pair of hikers was parking and getting ready to come onto the trail behind me.
 It was a little after 9:15 in the morning when I was starting the hike.

 I had read about the trail being pretty tame to start and the reports were accurate.
 After a little climb at start, the trail is lightly rolling with some very easy up and down moments for the first part of the hike.